Introduction to Health and Fitness

 F – stands for the frequency of your program.

-The Ladder of Improving your Health and Fitness
+The Ladder for Improving Your Health and Fitness

-Let’s move up the ladder of health and fitness.
+Think about climbing up a ladder of health and fitness.

-If we are sick, we need to do our best to get healthy.
+If you’re sick, of course, you need to do your best to first get healthy.

-Health as we mentioned before is a state of complete physical, mental and social well-being.
+Health as mentioned before is a state of complete physical, mental, and social well-being.

 The absence of disease or weakness is not health.

-Fitness is a level beyond health, because fitness is the ability to carry out our daily tasks with vigor and still have energy left over.
+Fitness is a level beyond health because fitness is the ability to carry out your daily tasks with vigor and still have energy left over.

 From sick –> health–> fit –> athlete.

-At least, lets get health, then strive to get fit, and if possible, even become an athlete.
+At least, first, get healthy, then strive to get fit, and if possible, even become an athlete.

-A good place to start is with the National Recommendations for Health:
+A great place to start is with the National Recommendations for Health:

 Get 150 minutes, which is 2 hours and 30 minutes every week of moderate-intensity aerobic activity.